circuitsim/electronic-circuit-simulation/Transient Analysis.md

 Figure 3.2: Thévenin companion model for a capacitor

 This requires MNA, because of the voltage source.
-A Norton equivalent can be used, but the 2C/ Δt term may become excessively large for small time steps Δt→0, due to the limited range and precision of floating-point numbers in a computer.
-Equally, the Thévenin circuit has similar problems for DC analysis, Δt→∞.
+A Norton equivalent can be used, but the $$\frac{2C}{\Delta t}$$ term may become excessively large for small time steps $$\Delta t\rightarrow 0$$, due to the limited range and precision of floating-point numbers in a computer.
+Equally, the Thévenin circuit has similar problems for DC analysis, $$\Delta t\rightarrow \infty$$.
 Which model is used should depend on the situation.
 From this, it can be seen that the general steps for linear transient analysis are:

 1. Start with known initial conditions